Recording

 ffmpegWriteBufferCapacityMegabytes: 50

-You can disable this buffer and write straight to disk with following setting, this is not recommended when live tracking is enabled, because I/O blocking will also block tracking.
-This may help if you encounter issues with hardware encoding and setting ffmpegVideoContainer to "ts" did not help.
+You can disable this buffer and write straight to disk with the following setting.
+This is not recommended when live tracking is enabled, because I/O blocking will also block tracking.
+This may help if you encounter issues with hardware encoding and setting ffmpegVideoContainer to "ts" does not help.

 ffmpegUseWriteBuffer: False